Questions and Answers

 Is it possible to buy a house while not having any money?

-Of course it’s possible, but it’s always better to have some saved up.
-Today, buying a property without a down payment is still possible.
-In general, most banks no longer offer such option.
-But, there are still credit unions, that would be able to help you with such situation.
-However, even these institutions still need to see some small amount of savings on your accounts for closing cost expenses.
-The Closing cost includes: Land Transfer Tax (a tax that is applicable when ever real estate is transfer from one owner to the other); lawyer’s fee; if the down payment is less then 20-25% there is the provincial tax, PST (8%) that is paid on the mandatory mortgage insurance with CMHC, Genworth or Canada Guarantee, as well as some other non essential expenses.
+Today, it’s not possible to buy property without a down payment.
+Banks no longer offer such services.
+You need to have at least 5% of the property’s value, and some savings in your account to cover closing costs.
+The Closing cost includes: Land Transfer Tax (a tax that is applicable whenever real estate is transferred from one owner to the other); lawyer’s fee; if the down payment is less than 20% there is the provincial tax, PST (8%) that is paid on the mandatory mortgage insurance with CMHC, Sagen or Canada Guarantee, as well as some other non essential expenses.
 The bank considers the expenses of the closing cost to be about 1.5% of the real estate cost and thus demands that the buyer owns this amount at the moment of deal registration.
-Thus, an amount of 1.5% of the real estate cost should be in your possession.
-There are other conditions, for example, insurance companies that insure mortgage for the banks refuse contracts where there is no down payment and the person is self-employed and unable to show the desired taxable income.
-Such a person must pay a minimum of 5%.
-As well, let’s not forget that credit history plays a considerable role.
-If the credit score is below 680, then, unfortunately, it is impossible to buy real estate without a down payment.
-Additionally, the person must have a credit history for over 2 years.
-But it’s best to consult a specialist in regard to your specific situation.
+Thus, an amount of 1.5% of the real estate cost should be in your possession. â–˛

 Is it possible to buy real estate having just found a job?

 It’s possible, but a little bit harder, since the banks are cautions about people with recent jobs who are still on probation period.
-The bank may approve the application for the mortgage, but will definitely request the disbursement, the closing date, to be after the probation period.
+The bank may approve the application for the mortgage, but will definitely request the disbursement, the closing date, to be after the probation period. ▲

 Is it possible to pay more than monthly payments on the mortgage?